 How to Get from Tulum to Chichén Itzá

 There are a few different ways that you can get from Tulum to Chichén Itzá, but the easiest and most convenient way is by rental car.
 If you have your own car rental, you can explore at your own pace and make any stops along the way that you find interesting.

 Another huge benefit of heading from Tulum to Chichén Itzá is that you can get an early start and avoid the throngs of tourists that will disembark off of the daily tour buses!

 Rental cars in Tulum typically start at around $25 USD per day.
+I found some for $8 a day on Expedia.
 To get to Chichen Itza from Tulum, you will need to take the Tulum-Coba road for about an hour and then turn onto the Chichén Itzá road.
 The drive should take a total of around 2 hours.